-Flagellar rotational diretion signals bacteria to form bioilms.
-Dr. Xiaolin Liu analyzed H. pylori lacking all the different known chemotaxis proteins and found that flagella rotating clockwise signaled cells to slow biofilm, while counter clockwise rotation signaled them to get their biofilm on!
+Flagella rotating counter-clockwise tells H. pylori to form biofilms.
+Dr. Xiaolin Liu analyzed H. pylori lacking different known chemotaxis proteins and found that flagella rotating counterclockwise is a strong signal to form biofilms, while those going clockwise signal cells to slow biofilm.
 We benefited from the wisdom of Dr. Fitnat Yildiz, and work from rotation students and former lab members.

 cheV1 mutants require suppressor mutations to migrate.
 Jashwin Sagoo and Dr. Samar Abedrabbo (PhD 2017) worked for several years to identify that H. pylori cheV1 mutants have a strong soft-agar migration defect, but can start to go when genetic suppressor mutants arise.
 Surprisingly, these mutants all lose a newly-identified set of genes that encode part of a type 4 pilus.
 Honored as an "editor's pick"!